Who is going into the Celebrity Big Brother house?

 Maggie Oliver

 Oliver was one of the key figures in Operation Span, an investigation into the Rochdale sex grooming scandal.
-She was a DC who persuaded vulnerable and reluctant girls to give evidence against paedophiles who had sexually abused them for years.
+She was a DC who persuaded vulnerable and reluctant girls to give evidence against paedophiles who had sexually abused them for years, and was portrayed by Lesley Sharp in BBC drama Three Girls last year, which adapted the real events to screen.

 India Willoughby